tonyly/the_refactory/README.md

 todo

 10/16-10/20
--
-- emails work? (new project & new client)
+- deleting users on admin deletes everything
 - dont delete clients when i delete a project
 - edit password issue
 - jenky screen issue, what is it?

+- message functionality
+- client page

 Misc.
   - heroku test (with seeds & restart)